iosdecal/ios-decal-lab5/README.md

 Checkoff Form for Paige's Lab - https://goo.gl/forms/OqOShJa2FmdCbLoi1

-Alternatively you can submit your lab as a zip folder.
+If you are unable to submit via GitHub you can submit your lab as a zip folder (**Note: there will a very good chance we will need to e-mail you asking you to re-submit due to Gradescope zip submission bugs**).
 To do this please open your ios-decal-lab3 folder, and compress the contents inside (not the folder itself).
 This should generate a file, **Archive.zip**, that you can submit to Gradescope.